mopenstein/raspberry_pi_tv_station/README.md

 Because this software relies on `omxplayer` (which was deprecated in recent Raspberry Pi OS updates), setting up the environment manually can be difficult.

-### Option 1: The Pre-Configured System Image (Fastest) - https://github.com/mopenstein/raspberry_pi_tv_station/tree/main/disk%20image%20install%20files
+### The Pre-Configured System Image (Fastest) - [setup instructions](https://github.com/mopenstein/raspberry_pi_tv_station/tree/main/disk%20image%20install%20files)
 I have provided a verified system image of a working SD card.
 * Everything is pre-installed (omxplayer, dependencies, Python environment); guaranteed to work on a Pi 3b+.
-* This image is a clean install from my working system withthe necessary project dependencies added.
-However, if you are uncomfortable using a pre-made image, please use Option 2.
+* This image is a clean install from my working system with the necessary project dependencies added.

-### Option 2: Manual Installation (much harder)
-If you prefer to build the system yourself:
-1. Flash **Raspberry Pi OS (Legacy) Buster** using the Raspberry Pi Imager.
-2. Enable the Legacy GL Driver (FKMS) in `raspi-config`.
-3. Install dependencies manually:
-   `sudo apt update && sudo apt install omxplayer libdbus-1-3 libdbus-1-dev`